Vyrnexis/Welcome-app/README.md

 A lightweight Go-based welcome application for SolusOS.

-This application provides users with SolusOS welcome app and is built using the [Fyne](https://fyne.io/) GUI toolkit for Go, ensuring it is both fast and cross-platform compatible.
+This application provides users with a SolusOS welcome app and is built using the [Fyne](https://fyne.io/) GUI toolkit for Go, it is both fast and cross-platform compatible.

 <p align="center">
   <img src="assets/Screenshot.png" alt="Solus Welcome App Screenshot" width="800">